Uptime Monitoring for WordPress Agencies: 50+ Client Sites, One Dashboard

 Premium tier (add multi-step API checks + 30-second intervals) for $200+ plans

 At $200+ the client usually has WooCommerce, a membership system, or a custom API.
 Browser monitors with custom step sequences handle cart-to-checkout and member-login-to-dashboard flows when the path lives in the UI.
 Multi-step API monitors handle login-to-API-call chains where each step is an HTTP request and the next step uses a value extracted from the previous response.
 On Velprove Pro, HTTP monitors run as fast as 30 seconds and browser login monitors run every 5 minutes, which catches outages inside a single SLA window for the homepage and detects wp-admin lockouts within the same maintenance hour.
 Pager-grade routing is appropriate here.
-So is a branded status page on a custom domain, covered below for premium clients specifically (Pro includes 3 of these).
+So is a branded status page on the client's own custom domain, covered below.
+Pro includes 10 of these, one per client across a 10-client book.

 How do you monitor wp-admin with a real browser session?